 Make saving even easier by automatically paying yourself first via direct deposit or automatic transfer.
 Every little bit helps.

-One in five Americans overspend on their credit cards.1 Some debt is considered “good debt,” like student loans or mortgages, but you should work to pay off consumer debt, like credit cards, as soon as possible.
-Paying off outstanding balances—especially if they’re high-interest—is one of the quickest ways to improve your credit score.
-If you’re managing multiple debts, consider different approaches you can take to pay them down, like the “snowball” or “avalanche” methods.
+While some types of debt can be considered “good debt,” like student loans or a mortgage, you should prioritize paying off credit cards and other high-interest debt.
+Reducing your outstanding balances—especially credit card balances—is one of the quickest ways to improve your credit score.
+If you’re managing multiple debts, consider different approaches you can take to pay them down, like the snowball method or avalanche method.

 Read more: 3 steps to help you ease debt stress